© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Coaxial field system and semaphore station at Signal House Point is a scheduled monument protected by Historic England under reference 1019324.
 View the official record →

-Signal House Point is a site combining a coaxial field system and semaphore station located in Devon.
+Signal House Point is a semaphore station and associated coaxial field system located in Devon, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019324.

 Coaxial field system and semaphore station at Signal House Point is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019324.